Tidal River (Victoria): The campground

 Tidal River is the main location for accommodation and camping in Wilsons Promontory National Park.
 Tidal River Campground has 484 camping and caravan sites (including 20 powered sites) situated near the beach and river.
 There are also 11 remote walk-in sites located within the park.

 Tidal River camping ground is nestled in sand dunes behind Norman Bay, on the western side of the peninsula.
 The only road open to visitors leads from Yanakie at the park entrance to Tidal River, a distance of 32 km.

 When fully occupied, the settlement of Tidal River swells to over 2,000 people.
 There is a visitor centre open daily, a general store which serves basic supermarket and emergency items, a service station, fish and chippery and café.
 The outdoor cinema, established in the late 1940s, is a nostalgic favourite amongst summer campers who will sometimes line up for over an hour before tickets can be bought so they can save a seat in the front row with a blanket.

 During summer a ballot is held to allocate sites from Christmas until late January.
 Regardless of the time of year, all accommodation must be pre-booked.

+In recent years Parks Victoria has introduced a rotating schedule of environmental restoration days, where volunteers staying at Tidal River can help rehabilitate dune vegetation and assist in wildlife monitoring projects.
+Despite its seasonal bustle, the settlement remains carefully regulated to minimise its ecological footprint, with strict limits on lighting, noise, and the use of generators to protect the nocturnal wildlife that moves through the campground at night.